organix/uFork/docs/vm.md

 ----------|----------|----------|----------
 type/proc | head/car | tail/cdr | link/next

-The integers in each field carry a _type tag_ in their 3 most-significant bits (MSBs).
+The integers in each field carry a _type-tag_ in their 3 most-significant bits (MSBs).
 The 1st MSB is {0=indirect-reference, 1=direct-value}.
 The 2nd MSB is {0=immutable, 1=mutable}.